 Inflation continues to increase and poverty is on the rise steadily.

-Those that are supposed to reshape the country’s economy are only concerned about themselves.
+Those who are supposed to reshape the country’s economy are only concerned about themselves.

 This is not just a Nigerian problem; it is a common problem that has continued to bedevil quite a number of African countries.

-This selfish attitude by the leaders of Africa’s most populous country is not without its consequence.
-Ultimately, it is the common man that bears the brunt.
+This selfish attitude by the leaders of Africa’s most populous country is not without its consequences.
+Ultimately, it is the common man who bears the brunt.

 Nigerians are known for their industry and work rate.

-Across several cities in Nigeria, people are busy with one thing or the other.
+Across several cities in Nigeria, people are busy with one thing or another.
 The percentage of Nigerians who work for big firms or as civil servants is very low.

 People continually come up with ideas for small businesses in Nigeria

 What this means is that many able-bodied Nigerians are self-employed; they must think and look for something to do.